WhogiTheRaccoon/WhogiTheRaccoon/README.md

 # Hi, I'm Whogi!

-Hey my names Whogi I'm a freelance web developer with a passion for coding and system administration.
-I build using the MEVN stack (Mysql/MongoDB, Express, Vue.js, Node.js).
-I enjoy playing Video Games as well as freelance Web Development and System Administration in my free time.
+Hey, I'm Whogi, a freelance web developer and computer science student currently in college.
+I have a strong passion for coding and system administration, and I love bringing ideas to life on the web.
+My primary stack is MEVN (MySQL/MongoDB, Express, Vue.js, Node.js), but I've recently started diving into React and Next.js, and I'm really enjoying the journey so far.
+When I’m not building websites or managing systems, you’ll likely find me gaming or sharpening my skills through freelance work and side projects.

 ![Whogivsachit's Stats](https://github-readme-stats.vercel.app/api?username=WhogiTheRaccoon&theme=dark&show_icons=true&hide_border=true&count_private=true)